Get your car loan pre-approved!

 Go over it carefully and mark any errors.

-You need to have this errors fixed before you make an auto loan application.
+You need to have these errors fixed before you make an auto loan application.
 If you have missed or late payments on your record, you should take care of these immediately.
-It pays off to improve your credit record, because a higher credit score will give you higher chances of approval and of securing a lower interest rate as well.
+It will be beneficial to improve bad credit because a higher credit score will give you better chances of approval and of securing a low-interest rate as well.

 Even in case of death or disability, the lender will be able to receive what is owed to them.
 Because of the lower risk which they assume with insured borrowers, lenders can provide lower interest rates to such individuals.
 It is important to note that lenders do not require insurance to get you approved.